Fashion and Lifestyle Blogger

 Chicory can kill bacteria and fight free radicals, which makes it less likely that you will get sick.

 Chicory can help you lose weight.
-It makes you feel full because it has fibre in it.
+It makes you feel full because it has fiber in it.

-Chicory helps the stomach make juices that help the digestive process.
+Chicory helps the stomach make juices that assist in the digestive process.

-Chicory is a great source of a type of fibre called inulin, which is great for the digestive system.
+Chicory is a great source of a type of fiber called inulin, which is great for the digestive system.

 Chicory also has a lot of antioxidants, which help your immune system and fight free radicals in the body.